boudra/whistle/README.md

 - Demo: [https://lumpy-some-piglet.gigalixirapp.com/](https://lumpy-some-piglet.gigalixirapp.com/)

-**Please remember that this project is still in it's very early stages, test coverage is low, some things might not work and the API will most definetly change**
+**Please remember that this project is still in it's very early stages, test coverage is low, some things might not work and the API will most definetly change.
+Also it is just a side project for the weekends so development could be slow.**

 ## FAQs